mdcscry/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 This is the repository for the coursera Getting and Cleaning Data Course Project

+An R script has been provided which should be sourceable and pasteble within R.

 It uses data from the below project.